plaidml/plaidml/README.md

 maintaining it until `plaidml-v1` is ready for production.

-If you’d like to try out some of PlaidML’s newer performance improvements, you can try running PlaidML with the environment variable `PLAIDML_USE_STRIPE` set to 1.
+If you’d like to try out some of PlaidML’s newer performance improvements, you can try running PlaidML with the environment variable `PLAIDML_USE_STRIPE=1`.
 This will act as a precursor to the changes you’ll be seeing in `plaidml-v1`, and we’re excited to hear your feedback on Stripe.

 Your support means a lot to us.
 Thank you for being understanding of our new development process during this new and exciting time for deep learning